 We Are Here for Your Family

-At The Law Firm of Davidoff & Associates, our Queens brain injury attorneys represent those who have been injured across all the boroughs of New York City and the surrounding areas.
+At Davidoff Law, our Queens brain injury attorneys represent those who have been injured across all the boroughs of New York City and the surrounding areas.
 If your child sustained a brain injury in any type of accident, our legal team can review your case for free and advise you of your family’s legal rights moving forward.

 Contact our firm at (888) 211-1116 to get started on your case today.